 Chronic pain tends to develop after an injury and working through the pain and/or having to do repetitive motions over time.
 The nervous system starts to get “sensitive” (sensitization in the scientific literature) to having the pain occur during specific movements.
 Thus, the nervous system starts to ingrain pain as a ‘habit’ with the particular movements, and it becomes normalized.
 Unfortunately, pain during the movement becomes the new normal.

-Pain is now associated with the movement and can become more sensitized such that you have it only with those specific movements, or even start to spread in some cases, or the most annoying one of all which is the pain is present all the time.
+Thus, pain is now associated with the movement or can become more sensitized such that you have it only with those specific movements, or even start to spread in some cases, or the most annoying one of all which is the pain is present all the time.
 I’ve had several chronic pain cases where the nervous system got so sensitized that they started developing pain all over their body.

 Since pain sensations — biopyschosocial model of pain — are affected by many different things things other than biology such as your psychological and social states can affect pain.
 Someone who is under a lot of stress, worry, fear, or has many negative thoughts about pain will generally have their pain intensify and worsen.
 This contributes to the increased sensitivity of the nervous system as well.
 Generally, also it’s common for people with pain to stop doing activities or social events they enjoy because of the negative experience of pain and this can also contribute to their pain worsening.
 All these factors can lead to worsening dysfunction of the pain system.